MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 When you are interested in a particular DOM node, **Inspect** is a fast way to open DevTools and investigate that node.

-1. If it's not open already, open the [DOM Examples](#open-dom-examples) demo page in a new tab or window.
+1. Open the [DOM Examples](https://microsoftedge.github.io/Demos/devtools-dom-get-started/) demo page in a new tab or window.
+To do this, right-click the link, or press and hold `Control` (Windows, Linux) or `Command` (macOS) and then click the link.

 1. Under **Inspect a Node**, right-click **Michelangelo** and then select **Inspect**.